resourge/react-form/README.md

 # React-Form

-`React-Form` is a simple and basic controlled form.
+`react-form` is a simple and basic controlled hook form.
 Aiming to create forms with minimal effort.

 ## Features